Using the Manage Boot Devices utility

 Boot devices are configured using the Boot Device Management utility.
 This wizard-like application enables you to quickly program boot devices.

 After installing the boot device, complete the procedures that follow.
-Consider the following:

-- If you are using the target device hard disk drive as the boot device, copy BDM. exe from the product installation directory on the server, into the product installation directory on the target device.
+- If using the target device hard disk drive as the boot device, copy BDM. exe from the product installation directory on the server, into the product installation directory on the target device.

 - Under Server Lookup, select the radio button that describes the method to use to retrieve Provisioning Server boot information: